 Surgical technology graduates become Certified Surgical Technologists (CST) by passing the National Board of Surgical Technology and Surgical Assisting (NBSTSA) certifying exam.
 At present, NBSTSA does not disqualify applicants with a criminal history from taking the certifying exam and becoming a CST.
 However, criminal history may disqualify individuals from obtaining employment as a surgical technologist.

-- Surgical Technology AAS Degree (p.
-402) - Surgical Technology Certificate (p.
-403)
+Surgical Technology AAS Degree (p.
+400)

 SRGT-1260.
 Clinical I. (2 Credits)